 Different Kinds of Computer Threats

-Now you have a better idea what a worm is and how it propagates.
-For more help staying safe online, check out my article The Top 5 Security Mistakes People Make when Browsing the Web and How to Protect Against the Conficker Worm.
+For more help staying safe online, check out my articles The Top 5 Security Mistakes People Make when Browsing the Web, and The Top Five Security Mistakes Users Keep Making.